Bhuff21/Area-Reader/README.md

         return "(" + getX() + ", " + getY() + ", " + getZ() + ")" + ":" + "[" + this.area() + "]";

 (x,y,z) : [rectangle area]

+The circle class extends the Shape class which is also defined in the shape file.
+The circle class presets the points of the shape to 0 as well as the radius.
+As the main process file is being ran, the predefined values that are assigned to the circle class are being run through the getRadius method.
+The getRadius() method pulls the values defined from the main class and bring it to circle.java file.
+The final process in determining the area of the circle is to initiate the following code:

+return Math.PI * (this.radius * this.radius);

+The proceeding line changes all of the variables into string form and return each of the variables in their numberical form in this order:

+ public String toString(){
+        return "(" + getX() + ", " + getY() + ", " + getZ() + ")" + ":" + "(" + this.area() + ")";
+    }

+(x,y,z) : (Circle area)

+The shape file is a super class to the rest of the shapes, it gathers all of the points from the main file from each shape and extracts them to their rightful shape file.
+It also helps find the center of each shape with he points that are provided in the main file.